-^{}Electronic address: barbieri@triumf.ca
+^{}Electronic

-FIG. 1.
-(Color online) Schematic representation of the direct knockout of a proton (a), given by the plane wave impulse approximation, and the contribution from a two-step rescattering (b).
+FIG. 1: (Color online) Schematic representation of the direct knockout of a proton (a), given by the PWIA, and the contribution from a two-step rescattering (b).
 In the latter a proton or neutron is emitted with momentum \mathbf{p}a and different missing energy and momentum (E'm, \mathbf{p}'m) .
 Due to a successive collision, a proton is eventually detected with the same momentum \mathbf{p}f seen in the direct process.

-quently taken in these conditions by the E97-006 collaboration at Jefferson Laboratory [8,16,17] for a set of nuclei ranging from carbon to gold.
+background noise.
+Other possible contributions that involve the excitation of a Δ resonance are expected to be more sensitive to transverse degrees of freedom.
+Parallel kinematics tend to be more clean due to the high momentum that is required for the detected proton.
+In Ref.
+[15], it was suggested that the contribution of rescattering can be diminished by choosing parallel kinematics and taking advantage of modern electron beam facilities.
+New data were subsequently taken in these conditions by the E97-006 collaboration at Jefferson Lab [8, 16, 17] for a set of nuclei ranging from carbon to gold.
 Clearly, FSI could still play a role even in parallel kinematics and need to be properly addressed before the relevant physical information is extracted from the experiment.
 We note that a similar dependency of the FSI on the kinematics is also predicted in Ref.
 [18] for (e, e'NN) reactions in superparallel kinematics.

-The issue of computing the effects of rescattering has been considered recently by means of the multistep dynamics approach [19] and by using Glauber theory [20-22].
-All these calculations suggest that multiple rescattering contributions (more than two steps) are relatively small in light nuclei like 12C but can become relevant for large systems.
+The issue of computing the effects of rescattering has been considered recently by means of the multistep dynamics approach [19] and by using Glauber theory [20, 21, 22].
+All these calculations suggest that multiple rescattering contributions (more than two-steps) are relatively small in light nuclei like 12C but can become relevant for large systems.
 Interference effects between FSI and SRC correlations can also play a role [21].
 However, all these effects were seen to be reduced in parallel kinematics.
 In Ref.
 [12], the scattered proton was detected at energies at which a full distorted wave calculation, in terms of an optical potential, is required.
 However, rescattering processes leading to the emission of two nucleons (one of which is not detected) can lead to the reappearance of a part of the experimental strength absorbed by inelastic processes.
 This effect was investigated in terms of a semiclassical model inspired by the work of Ref.
 [23].
 Even if very different kinematical situations were considered, the reaction mechanism included in the latter approach is the same as pointed out in Ref.
 [15] and Fig. 1.
-Some partial simplifications occur for high-energy protons, since the relevant effects of the medium are limited to Pauli blocking.
+Some partial simplifications occur for high energy protons, since the relevant effects of the medium are limited to Pauli blocking.
 Therefore this approach offers a valid starting point to investigate the FSI effects needed in the analysis of data at large missing energy and momenta.
 Other effects such as meson exchange currents and the excitation of resonances also need to be investigated.
 However, these are beyond the scope of the present paper and will be considered in future work.
 In this paper, we consider the approach of Ref.
 [12] and extend it to high missing energies.
-We then apply it to the kinematics of both the NIKHEF [12] and the E97-006 [16,17] experiments to evaluate the importance of two-step processes for the different kinematics employed.
+We then apply it to the kinematics of both the NIKHEF [12] ad the E97-006 [16, 17] experiments to evaluate the importance of two-step processes for the different kinematics employed.